Krogglestones/iOS-RESTful-API-Demo/README.md

 1) In the DataService.swift file, look for a function called "createAuthCredentials()"

 2) Change the authString variable from "XXXX:XXXX" to "yourGithubUserName:githubPassword"

+Clicking the "new" button will now add a "Hello World" gist to your Github Profile.